web3devs/hedera-hashies/README.md

 > rich tapestry of tokenized experiences which unlock a world of possibilities.

 Under the hood, POAPs are NFTs that are easily minted through a web3app.
 POAPs differ from "classic" NFTs in that each instance or "drop" has multiple copies of it minted.
-Each copy is identical to each other copy with the exception of a serial number.
+Each copy is identical to each other copy with the exception of the serial number.

 ## POAP Parameters